 8/3/2018 : Summer right now and warm and hot.
 So far great traction. waiting for some rain and snow this winter to see how they do.
 Will update this periodically.

 I am really happy with the Ohtsu FP0612 so far.
-The price for a full set of tires was much cheaper then I expected.
-They are quiet and I have had no issues so far.
-I hope it stays that way.
-I will update this with the wear also, as I am curious how long they will last.
-Hit me up on facebook if you try them or have tried them and have any issues.
-Curious to see other peoples luck with them.
-Safe Travels – MRTB_Joe
+The price for a full set of these tires is very reasonable in my opinion and they are quiet and I have had no issues so far.
+I will update this post with the tread wear, as I am curious how long they will last.